Karl Widerquist

-Karl Widerquist (/ˈwaɪdərkwɪst/) is an American political philosopher and economist at Georgetown University in their campus in Qatar.
+Karl Widerquist (/ˈwaɪdərkwɪst/) is an American political philosopher and economist at Georgetown University on its campus in Qatar.
 He is best known as an advocate of basic income, but is also an interdisciplinary academic writer who has published in journals in fields as diverse as economics, politics, philosophy, and anthropology.
 He is a consistent critic of propertarianism, right-libertarianism, social contract theory, and the belief that modern societies fulfill the Lockean proviso.

 Widerquist is the co-founder of the U.S. Basic Income Guarantee (USBIG) Network, which was the first Basic Income network in the United States.
-He was co-chair of the Basic Income Earth Network (BIEN) 2008-2017, and he co-founded Basic Income News in 2011.
+He was co-chair of the Basic Income Earth Network (BIEN) 2008–2017, and he co-founded Basic Income News in 2011.
 He has been a commentator on several television, radio, and print networks.
 According to the Atlantic Monthly, Karl Widerquist is "a leader of the worldwide basic income movement."

 Biography

 Widerquist was born in Chicago, Illinois, in 1965, and grew up in Cassopolis, Michigan.
-Before entering academia, he was a musician, including a stint as bass player for Michael McDermott, and played in several indie bands.
+Before entering academia, he was a musician, including a stint as bass player for Michael McDermott, and the indie bands, Remember Alice? and the Submonotones.
 He completed a Ph.D. in economics at the Graduate Center, CUNY in 1996, and one in Political Theory at the University of Oxford in 2006.
 Since 2009, he has been at Georgetown University-Qatar.
 He has appeared frequently in print, and on radio and television news networks.

 Advocacy of basic income

 Widerquist has been a supporter of some form of basic income guarantee since he heard the topic discussed on an episode of Milton Friedman's television show Free to Choose at the age of 15 in 1980.
 He did not start writing, working, or publishing on the topic until the late 1990s.
 Widerquist has worked on basic income as an economist, a political theorist, a public policy analyst, and an organizer.
 In 1999, Widerquist co-founded the U.S. Basic Income Guarantee (USBIG) Network along with Michael A. Lewis, Fred Block, Erik Olin Wright, Charles M. A. Clark, and Pamela Donovan.
 Widerquist chaired the organization until 2008 and edited its email NewsFlash until 2014.
-Widerquist was the co-chair of the Basic Income Earth Network (BIEN) since 2008-2017.
+Widerquist was the co-chair of the Basic Income Earth Network (BIEN) since 2008–2017.
 In 2011, together with Yannick Vanderborght, Widerquist co-founded BIEN's news website, Basic Income News, serving as its principal writer and editor until 2014, and he still periodically contributes to it.
 Along with BIEN's other co-chair, Louise Haagh, Widerquist chartered BIEN as a non-profit organization in 2016 and oversaw the expansion of BIEN's activities.